PRISM: Rethinking Atmospheric Scattering Reconstruction as a Unified Understanding and Restoration Model for Real-world

 Here $P^{(c)}(x)$, $J_{k-1}^{(c)}(x)$ and $A_k^{(c)}(x)$ denote the $c$-th components of the corresponding RGB vectors.
 The numerator combines the current scattering residual with the previous transmission $T_{k-1}(x)$, and the denominator normalizes by the local contrast between $A_k(x)$ and $J_{k-1}(x)$, yielding a closed-form, data-dependent transmission update that remains anchored to the previous stage.

 \textbf{Clear-scene proximal update.} After refining the transmission, the third step updates the clear image while keeping $T_k$ and $A_k$ fixed.
-With transmission and airlight fixed, the scattering model becomes linear in $J(x)$, so we can solve for the radiance by a closed-form, per-pixel least-squares update under the same physical constraint.
+With transmission and atmospheric light fixed, the scattering model becomes linear in $J(x)$, so we can solve for the radiance by a closed-form least-squares update under the same physical constraint.
 For each pixel $x$, the clear-scene update from Eq.~\eqref{eq:psar-prox-triple} becomes:

 This is a quadratic least-squares problem in $\mathbb{R}^3$.
 Since $T_k(x)$ is scalar, all three channels share the same scalar coefficients.
 Solving the normal equation yields:

 where the scalar denominator $T_k(x)^2 + \lambda_J$ divides each RGB component of the numerator.
 This update balances adherence to the scattering model with temporal consistency of the clear estimate across stages.